rcarver/levels/README.md

 be merged.
 The system environment is typically merged last, but it's not required.

-**From the command line**, Levels can generate environment variables or JSON.
+**From the command line**, Levels can generate JSON, YAML or environment variables.
 The generated configuration is written to STDOUT.
 Both JSON and Environment Variables look exactly like the input formats above.

 ```sh
 levels \